junxit/us-congress-bills-115/metadata.md

 - 2018-07-25 — Rule provides for consideration of the conference report to H.R.
 5515.
 - 2018-07-25 — The House Committee on Rules reported an original measure, H. Rept.
 115-875, by Mr. Byrne.
 - 2018-07-25 — The House Committee on Rules reported an original measure, H. Rept.
 115-875, by Mr. Byrne.
+- 2018-07-26 — Considered as privileged matter. (consideration: CR H7693-7699)
+- 2018-07-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1027.
+- 2018-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-26 — On agreeing to the resolution Agreed to by voice vote. (text: CR H7693)
+- 2018-07-26 — On ordering the previous question Agreed to by the Yeas and Nays: 226 - 183 (Roll no. 378). (consideration: CR H7699)
+- 2018-07-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H7693)